resistzzz/HGCAN/README.md

 (We have provided the generated graph files in `datasets` directory).

-Then we run the file `main.py` to train the model and obtain the performance.
+Then we run the file `main.py` to train the model and simulate the conversations to obtain the final performance.

 Take DIG dataset as example:
 ```